dafiliks/tortoise/README.md

 - Can produce rather complex graphics with a small amount of code

 ## Example usage
-This is how the logo you see above this was made.
+This is how the logo you see above was made.

 You can see the full file [here](tests/tests.cpp).

+***(Please note that there are much more efficient ways to do this with only a fraction of the amount of code that was used here)***
 ```cpp
 #include "../src/tortoise.hpp"